-The Nechalacho Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the city of Yellowknife.
-The property is now comprised of eight contiguous mining leases totalling 5,786 hectares (14,297 acres), after three mining claims totalling 332 hectares on the southwest side of the original five leases were converted to mining leases.
+The Nechalacho Rare Earth Elements Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the city of

+Yellowknife.
+The property is now comprised of the resources below a depth of 150 metres above sea level (the "Basal Zone Resources") eight contiguous mining leases totalling 5,786 hectares (14,297 acres), after three mining claims totalling 332 hectares on the southwest side of the original five leases were converted to mining leases.
 The original five leases are subject to one independently owned 2.5% Net Smelter Returns ("NSR") royalty agreement.
-Avalon has the contractual right to buy out this royalty on the basis of a fixed formula, which is currently approximately \$1.6 million and which will increase at a rate equal to the Canadian prime rate until the royalty is bought out.
+Avalon has the contractual right to buy out this royalty on the basis of a fixed formula, which is currently approximately \$1.6 million, and which will increase at a rate equal to the Canadian prime rate until the royalty is bought out.